 Last Updated on

-If you suffer from allergies, I empathize with you.
+If you suffer from dog allergies, I empathize with you.

-Luckily for you, there are many small hypoallergenic dogs perfect for someone with allergies.
+Luckily for you, there are many small dogs suitable for someone with certain allergies.

-Today, were diving into the most popular dogs for allergy sufferers.
+Today, we are diving into the most popular dogs for allergy sufferers.

 What are hypoallergenic dogs?